vippsas/vipps-ecom-api/vipps-ecom-api.md

 | Transaction Update | A callback to the merchant for receiving post-payment information. | [`POST:/v2/payments/{orderId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/transactionUpdateCallbackForRegularPaymentUsingPOST)  |
 | Remove user consent | Used to inform merchant when the Vipps user removes consent to share information.  | [`DELETE:/v2/consents/{userId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/removeUserConsentUsingDELETE)  |

-Please not that if the shipping details are static (do not vary based on the address), the parameter `staticShippingDetails` can be used in the initiate call.
+Please note that if the shipping details are static (do not vary based on the address), the parameter `staticShippingDetails` can be used in the initiate call.
 If so, there is no need to implement [`POST:/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/fetchShippingCostUsingPOST).